 In country, the costs drop sharply.
 Average pet-friendly hotel rates run about $37/night in Sarandë and $80/night in Tirana.
 A vet consultation is $20–40.
 A taxi with a dog usually costs no more than a taxi without one, plus a small clean-up fee if you ask first.

-Where should you stay with a dog?
+Where should you stay in Albania with a dog?

-Most Albanian hotels accept dogs without a fee, but specifying “pet-friendly” at booking saves an awkward check-in.
-In Tirana, the reliable picks are Rogner Hotel Tirana, Hilton Garden Inn, mk hotel tirana (cheaper, modern, accepts any size), and Hotel Boutique Kotoni (small, family-run, walking distance to Blloku).
+For where to stay in Tirana, the reliable picks are Rogner Hotel Tirana, Hilton Garden Inn, mk hotel tirana (cheaper, modern, accepts any size), and Hotel Boutique Kotoni (small, family-run, walking distance to Blloku).
 On the coast, Hotel Lindi in Sarandë and EMAR Hotel Ksamil welcome dogs at standard rates.
 In the mountains, almost every Theth and Valbona guesthouse is dog-friendly by default.

 Booking.com’s “pet-friendly” filter works reliably in Albania, and BringFido lists 30+ properties with no pet fee.
 The price-to-quality ratio on the coast outside July–August is, frankly, ridiculous — a sea-view room in Sarandë in late September runs about $50/night with breakfast, dog allowed, no questions asked.